Australian Expat Tax Advice.

 In this situation, the taxpayer is allowed to carry forward these tax credits to use when required at a later point in time.
 This could be when repatriating and then earning personal exertion income in Australia, sale of the property and managing Capital Gains Tax or acquiring other property that may be positively geared.

 The laws surrounding SMSFs are complex and there are a number of steps you must take to remain compliant.
 Changes to tax residency could potentially cause the SMSF to become non-compliant and the mooted changes from the 2021 Budget will also need to be considered once they are legislated.

 These are just some common examples of what should be considered when looking to become an expat, and is by no means exhaustive.
-That is why it is always important to seek specialist advice before actually making any significant changes for the expats living in UK, USA, Hong Kong, Singapore and other areas.
+That is why it is always important to seek specialist advice before actually making any significant changes for the expats living in the UK, USA, Hong Kong, Singapore and other areas.